Shally-Preethika-Mani/diabetes_randomforest_Decisiontree_classifier/README.md

 The dataset consists of 768 rows and 9 columns.

 If you have any queries regarding anything.
-(Even silly doubts will also be appreciated) please do mail to shallypreethika1729@gmail.com
+(Even silly doubts will also be appreciated)

+Please do mail to shallypreethika1729@gmail.com

 Let's learn and grow together !!!!!